If you’re wondering, “How do I figure out how much money I take home in Indiana?” we’ve got you covered.

 Indiana residents face varying local income tax rates by county, ranging from 0.50% to 2.90%, added to the state rate.

-It’s important to consider these rates in financial planning, as they impact your overall tax liability.
+It’s important to take these rates into account in financial planning, as they impact your overall tax liability.

 Median Household Income in Indiana